ZDoom/ZDRay/README.md

 {
 	type = 9890;
-	lm_suncolor = &lt;string&gt; (default: "FFFFFF", hex color value of the sun) lm_sampledistance = &lt;int&gt; (default: 8, map units each lightmap texel covers, must be in powers of two) lm_gridsize = &lt;float&gt; (default: 32, grid density for the automatic light probes) }
+	lm_suncolor = &lt;string&gt; (default: "FFFFFF", hex color value of the sun) lm_sampledist = &lt;int&gt; (default: 8, map units each lightmap texel covers, must be in powers of two) lm_gridsize = &lt;float&gt; (default: 32, grid density for the automatic light probes) }

-thing // Static point light (Light color and distance properties use the same args as dynamic lights) {
+thing // Lightmap point light (Light color and distance properties use the same args as dynamic lights) {
 	type = 9876;
 }

-thing // Static spotlight (Light color, distance and angle properties use the same args as dynamic lights) {
+thing // Lightmap spotlight (Light color, distance and angle properties use the same args as dynamic lights) {
 	type = 9881;
 }